Languisher/blog/src/content/blog/parallel-computing/parallel-computing-2.md

 These notes are based on CS149/CMU15-418 Lecture 3-4, following the video[^2] and lecture slides[^1][^3].
 The main purpose of these notes is to summarize and expand on the course content.

+This note will address the following questions:
+- What are key aspects of a typical parallel programming model? **Shared address model, Message passing model and Data parallel model**
+- How to write a parallel program?
+Decompose the process in different steps. **Decomposition, Assignment, Orchestration and Mapping**

 ## SPMD Programming Model

 ### ISPC: Assignment of Array Elements